White Caps Turnhout

-The White Caps Turnhout are an ice hockey team in Turnhout, Belgium.
-The White Caps play in the Belgian Hockey League and North Sea Cup.
-They play their home games in Kempisch Ijsstadion.
-They participate in the Belgian Cup tournament and the Belgian Elite League.
+The White Caps Turnhout were an ice hockey team in Turnhout, Belgium.
+The White Caps played in the Belgian Hockey League and North Sea Cup.
+They played their home games in Kempisch Ijsstadion.

 History

 The club was founded in 1981, and won their first Belgian Hockey League title in 2004.
 They then won their first Belgian Cup in 2006, and repeated their success by winning it in 2007, 2008, and 2009.
 They also won the Belgian Championship in 2007, 2008, and 2011.
-They participated in ten games of the 2011-2012 season of the North Sea Cup before dropping out due to a lack of available players and their game results were annulled.
+They participated in ten games during the 2011-2012 North Sea Cup season before dropping out due to a lack of available players, and their game results were annulled.
 The team returned to the all-Belgian Elite League for 2012-2013.